Four Tank-Men and a Dog

 Four Tank-Men and a Dog (Polish: Czterej pancerni i pies, /pl/) was a Polish black and white TV series based on the book by Janusz Przymanowski.
-Made between 1966 and 1970, the series is composed of 21 episodes of 55 minutes each, divided into three seasons.
-It is set in 1944 and 1945, during World War II, and follows the adventures of a tank crew and their T-34 tank in the 1st Polish Army.
-The book and TV series have achieved and retain a cult series status in Poland, the former Soviet Union and other Eastern Bloc countries.
+Made between 1966 and 1970, the series comprises 21 episodes of 55 minutes each, broadcast over three seasons.
+The story takes place in 1944 and 1945, during World War II, and follows the adventures of a tank crew and their T-34 tank on the Eastern Front in the 1st Polish Army.
+The book and TV series have achieved and retain a cult series status in Poland, in the former Soviet Union and in other Eastern Bloc countries.

-The T-34-85 tank Rudy (Ginger) with the identifying number "102", a German Shepherd dog from Siberia Szarik (pronounced "Sharik" – little ball in Russian, a nickname in the vein of "furball"; in Polish, the word is similar to Szary meaning gray and szalik meaning scarf) and to a lesser extent the crew Jan Kos, Gustaw Jeleń, Grigorij Saakaszwili, Tomasz Czereśniak, and their commander and mentor Olgierd Jarosz, as well as other heroes of the series, have become icons in Polish popular culture.
+The T-34-85 tank (Ginger) with the identifying number "102", a German Shepherd dog from Siberia named (pronounced "Shareek" – little ball in Russian, a nickname in the vein of "furball"; in Polish, the word is similar to meaning "gray" and to meaning "scarf") and to a lesser extent the crew (Jan Kos, Gustaw Jeleń, Grigorij Saakaszwili, Tomasz Czereśniak, and their commander and mentor Olgierd Jarosz), as well as other heroes of the series, have become icons in Polish popular culture.